oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ````

     ![AVDF](./images/avdf-128.png "Check the connectivity through the Database Firewall")
-    **Note:** Database Firewall blocks the DELETE statement as shown above since we have not permitted DBA_DEBRA to do DMLs on sensitive app objects over the network.
+    **Note:** Scroll through the output to see how Database Firewall blocks the DELETE statement as shown above since we have not permitted DBA_DEBRA to do DMLs on sensitive app objects over the network.
 SELECT statements on sensitive objects are alerted on.

 2. Let's now see when `DBA_DEBRA` connects to exfiltrate data from sensitive application objects